anshulrouthu/hello_teensy/README.md

 hello_teensy
 ============
-A reference project for makefile based project on teensy3.0
+A reference project for makefile based project on teensy3.0.
+Projects in this setup are also compatible with the arduino IDE 1.0.5.
+Tested and works with arduino-1.0.5

 Usage
 -----